-Cirrus CI is free for Open Source projects.
+Cirrus CI is free for Open Source projects with some limitations.
 For private projects, Cirrus CI has couple of options depending on your needs:

 - For private personal repositories there is a very affordable $10 a month plan with access to community clusters for Linux, Windows and macOS workloads.